thirdweb-dev/ai/README.md

 We take security seriously.
 If you discover a security vulnerability within thirdweb AI, please email security@thirdweb.com rather than using the issue tracker.

 For non-security-related bugs, please use the GitHub issue tracker.

+## ⚠️ Important Usage Notes

+When using Nebula, do not combine it with other tools (Insight, Engine, Storage) in the same agent implementation as Nebula already calls these tools in the background.
+Using them together can lead to compatibility issues and unexpected behavior.

+## 📦 Publishing Workflow

+To publish a new version of thirdweb AI packages:

+1. Create a git tag for the new version: `git tag -a v0.X.Y -m "Release v0.X.Y"`
+2. Push the tag to GitHub: `git push origin v0.X.Y`
+3. Go to GitHub and create a release using this tag
+4. The CI/CD pipeline will automatically build and publish both packages to PyPI with matching version numbers

 ## 📧 Contact